 Every person is valuable in the eyes of God.
 We desire our church to reflect the diversity of our city and the body of Christ.
 We value people of different ethnicities, cultures, and backgrounds sharing life together.
 The world tends to classify people according to “race.”
 However, Revelation 7:9 speaks of a great multitude comprised of every nation, tribe, peoples, and tongue before God.
 At The Bridge, diversity is not about race, skin color, and physical features.
 It’s recognizing that we are a church of different “nations, tribes, peoples, and tongues,” yet we love and honor one another.
 We are all equally made in the image of God.
 The church is not to be divided, but unified (1 Cor.
 12:13-14, Gal.
 3:28, Eph.
 2:14-16, Acts 2:5-13, Rev. 7:9).

 God has given us all gifts and talents to serve others and advance His kingdom.
 He has wired us uniquely and we should seek to serve Him according to how He has designed us.
 We may begin serving wherever there’s a need and then begin to move towards our area(s) of gifting.
 The church is not a place for conformity, but creativity (2 Tim.
 1:6, Mark 10:43, 1 Cor.
 12:1-32, Exod.
 31:2-5).

-God desires us to serve Him with a spirit of commitment and excellence.
+God desires for us to serve Him with a spirit of commitment and excellence.
 We realize that everything we do is in His name.
 God deserves for us to worship and serve Him in a manner that honors Him.
-[We must strive to worship and live a life that is reflects His glory and pleases Him.]
-The church is not for apathy or perfection, but relentlessness (Mal.
+He wants us to reflect His glory through our lives.
+The church is not to be apathetic, but relentless and passionate (Mal.
 1:6-10, Col. 3:17; 23-24).